 Sonia Bahroo, PA-C, Chair of Newsletter/Website Committee

 She is a member of several professional societies to include the American Academy of PA’s (AAPA), the American Society of Endocrine Physician Assistants (ASEPA), and the District of Columbia Academy of PA’s (DCAPA), the last of which she is also a past president.
+She is currently the DCAPA treasurer.

 She encourages her patients to be active participants in their health care and emphasizes the importance of physical activity for overall health.
 In her free time she enjoys beaded jewelry-making, gourmet vegetarian cooking, and spending time with her family.